Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 175 Gold

 As an action you can drink this elixir.
-Until your next long rest you don't provoke oppertunity attacks, and gain an extra attack whenever you take the attack action.
+For the next hour, you don't provoke oppertunity attacks and gain an extra attack whenever you take the attack action.

 ---